ritikakumar0204/DS5010-Final-Project/README.md

 4. Predict

-Pridict the text as human or AI-generated
+Predict the text as human or AI-generated
 ```
 from WhoWroteThis import Classifier